The Minkowski dimension of the image of an arboreal Galois representation: Introduction

-The first to use the notion of lower Minkowski dimension as a measure of the size/complexity of $G_{f,\alpha}$ were Boston-Jones \cite{MR2520459}, although they used the term Hausdorff dimension to describe this quantity.
-Generally one always has $\dim_{\mathrm{Haus}}\leq\ldim$ in any bounded metric space (see \cite{MR3616046} $\S$ 1.1-1.2).
-But in our situation of a closed subgroup $G$ of the automorphism group of a $d$-ary rooted tree, equality $\dim_{\mathrm{Haus}}(G)=\ldim(G)$ holds (see \cite{MR1422889} Thm.
-2.4), thus lower Minkowski dimension means the same thing as Hausdorff dimension throughout this paper.
-In particular, our calculations will show in the arboreal case that
+The lower Minkowski dimension $\ldim(G)$ coincides with its Hausdorff dimension, which has been considered by several authors in the arithmetic dynamics literature, beginning with Boston-Jones \cite{MR2520459}, Pink \cite{PinkQRM,pink2}, and others, e.g. \cite{MR4430121,MR3736808,MR3220023}.
+It is always true that $\dim_{\mathrm{Haus}}\leq\ldim$ in any bounded metric space (see \cite{MR3616046} $\S$ 1.1-1.2).
+But in our situation of a closed subgroup $G$ of the automorphism group of a $d$-ary rooted tree, equality $\dim_{\mathrm{Haus}}(G)=\ldim(G)$ always holds (see \cite{MR1422889} Thm.
+2.4).
+Thus lower Minkowski dimension means the same thing as Hausdorff dimension throughout this paper.

-where $T_n^\com$ is the $n$-th complete finite $d$-ary rooted tree (and similarly for $\udim(G_{f,\alpha})$).
-This verifies that our definition of lower Minkowski dimension $\ldim(G_{f,\alpha})$ generalizes the Hausdorff dimension considered in the case of non-post-critical base point by Boston-Jones \cite{MR2520459}, Jones \cite{MR3220023}, Benedetto-Faber-Hutz-Juul-Yasufuku \cite{MR3736808}, and other authors in the arithmetic dynamics literature.

-In this paper, we suggest a number of conjectures concerning the lower and upper Minkowski dimensions of the images $G_{f,\alpha}$ of arboreal Galois representations, beginning with the following.
+Examples of rooted $d$-ary tree automorphism groups $G$ with $\ldim(G)<\udim(G)$ can be constructed.
+These examples are somewhat contrived, and we conjecture that this cannot occur naturally in the case of arboreal Galois groups $G_{f,\alpha}$.